benfertig/timestamper/README.md

 # Time Stamper <br />
 Run a timer and write automatically timestamped notes.<br />

-THIS IS THE SOURCE CODE.
-If you just want to run the Time Stamper program, you can simply download the latest executable from the releases page.<br />
+*THIS IS THE SOURCE CODE.
+If you just want to run the Time Stamper program, you can simply download the latest executable from the releases page.*<br />

 Instructions are provided below for those who are interested in either:
 1. Running the program from the source code with their own Python interpreter
 2. Building their own standalone executables from the source code
-## sdgsdfgsd
+## Installing the necessary dependencies
+### Windows
-### Install Python 3
+#### Install Python 3
 It is highly recommended that you install a version of Python that includes conda (i.e. either Anaconda or Miniconda).
 If you have no other uses for Python and all you are looking to do is run this program, Miniconda will provide you with everything you need.
 You can download the Miniconda installer here: https://docs.conda.io/en/latest/miniconda.html.<br />

 You will be downloading one of the Windows installers.
 There is a 32-bit and a 64-bit installer.
 You should download the installer that matches your operating system type.
 To find out whether your Windows computer is 32-bit or 64-bit:<br />